alinex/node-monitor/README.md

 Each sensor has its own configuration settings like seen above in the controller configuration.
 The common keys are:

-- warn - the javascript code to check to set status to warn
+- warn - the javascript code to check if status should be set to warn
-- fail - the javascript code to check to set status to fail
+- fail - the javascript code to check if status should be set to fail
 - analysis - the configuration for the analysis if it is run

 ### Meta Data